andreasdelabie/init-film/README.md

 Folder names can't contain spaces (with the exception of the project name).
 Instead use a `-` or `_`.

 ## Uninstalling:
-Use `pip uninstall init-film` in a terminal to fully uninstall init-film from your system.
+Use `pip uninstall init-film` to fully uninstall init-film from your system.

 ## Support:
 <a href="https://www.buymeacoffee.com/andreasdelabie"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=☕&slug=andreasdelabie&button_colour=FFDD00&font_colour=000000&font_family=Comic&outline_colour=000000&coffee_colour=ffffff"/></a>